[Editor’s Note: Earlier this week, JoAnna Lou blogged about the amazing work of search-and-rescue dogs

 The six “live-scent” dogs on the teams are arguably the most valuable tools rescue workers have in a disaster of this magnitude.
 These elite canines can climb and run across the piles of concrete and other debris in the streets of Port-Au-Prince and determine within three minutes if there are survivors buried below, the SDF said.

-Besides Monahan and Hunter, the other SDF canine teams working in Haiti with the California Task Force 2 are:
+, the other SDF canine teams working in Haiti with the California Task Force 2 are:

 Weckbacher is the training group’s leader.
 He and Dawson have participated in other search-and-rescue operations, including the 9/11 terrorist attack on the World Trade Center and Hurricane Katrina.